snootched/cb-lcars/doc/cb-lcars-multimeter.md

 LCARS Multimeter Template [`cb-lcars-multimeter`]

 This is an adaptable card that gives the LCARS look of sliders/gauges/icons bordered by a button/frame as seen in many Picard screens<br>
+This uses existing templates [`cb-lcars-slider-horizontal`](../cb-lcars/cb-lcars-slider.yaml) [`cb-lcars-slider-horizontal-gauge`](../cb-lcars/cb-lcars-slider-gauge.yaml) and [`cb-lcars-icon-grid`](../cb-lcars/cb-lcars-grid.yaml) for the control area.
+Variables defined in these templates can also be adjusted from this wrapper template.

 <table>
 <tr>